RoboSense-LiDAR/ros_rslidar/rslidar_sync/README.md

 + Check the time synchronization result.
 ```
-rostopic echo /sync_packet_diff
+rostopic echo /sync_packets_diff
 ```
 It shows like this, n < 4 says good time synchronization. n >= 4 says bad result.
 ```
 sync diff packets: n
 ```
-If it doesn't show any message, please check the GPS connection.
-You may also check the lidar timestamp below.
+If it doesn't show any message, please check the synchronization board or GPS connection.
+And you may also check the scanx_topic timestamp are near enough (no more than 0.1s).
 ```
+rostopic echo /left/sync_header
+rostopic echo /right/sync_header
-rostopic echo YOUR_LIDAR_TOPIC --noarr
+rostopic echo /middle/sync_header
 ```